Try DI!:

 A. (1991b).
 Self-regulation of motivation through anticipatory and

 self-regulatory mechanisms.
-In R. A. Dienstbier (Ed.),
+In R. A. Dienstbier

-Perspectives on motivation: Nebraska
+(Ed.), Perspectives on motivation:

-symposium on motivation (Vol. 38, pp. 69–164).
-University of Nebraska
+Nebraska symposium on motivation (Vol. 38, pp. 69–164).
+University of

-D., & Grant, P. (2014).
-Personalized
+Bayse, D., & Grant, P. (2014).
+Personalized learning: A guide for engaging

-learning: A guide for engaging students with technology.
+students with technology.
 ISTE. https://www.intel.com/content/dam/www/public/us/en/documents/education/k12-personalized-learning-guidebook.pdf

-Bayse, D.
+Bayse, D. (2018).
+Personalized vs.

-[Blog post].
+differentiated vs. individualized learning [Blog post].
 ISTE. https://www.iste.org/explore/articleDetail?articleid=124

-Bell, K.
+Bell,

-(2020).
+K. (2020).
 Blended learning with Google: Your guide to dynamic teaching and

 learning.
 Shake Up Learning.

-A. (2021).
-Specially designed instruction: Increasing success for students
+Beninghof, A. (2021).
+Specially designed

-with disabilities.
+instruction: Increasing success for students with disabilities.
 Routledge.

 Berliner,